-CD Projekt SA Chief Executive Officer, Marcin Iwiński offered a public apology to fans who were disappointed that a game they had waited 8 years for released in a state that is boarder line unplayable on last generation consoles.
+CD Projekt SA Chief Executive Officer, Marcin Iwiński offered a public apology to fans who were disappointed that a game they had waited 8 years for, released in a state that is borderline unplayable on last generation consoles.

 In the five-minute video, Iwiński acknowledged that the game “did not meet the quality standard we wanted to meet.
 I and the entire leadership team are deeply sorry for this” and called for fans to direct their anger at management, rather than the developers.
 This is a continuation of what CDPR have tried for the last month as they attempt to restore their reputation with their fans and investors.

 However, new reports have surfaced which suggest that the bugginess of the game was a known issue to developers before launch, a story which differs from the story Iwiński offered.

 In the video, Iwiński claims that whilst the company did test the game prior to release, they did not experience the same number of issues players contended with.
 Many gamers have expressed doubt over this and new findings support this skepticism, as developers have claimed that many problems were discovered but they simply “didn’t have time to fix them” before launch.